nikhiljha/pp-fedora-sdsetup/README.md

 ## Usage

 1. Edit `.env` with your own variables.
-It is especially important to update the Rawhide filename, as that is updated on Fedora's end daily.
 2. Run `bash download-files.sh` then `sudo bash all.sh`.
 Verify the information presented whenever it asks you to confirm.

 ## Tips